Affinity chromatography: Immunoaffinity

 A simplified strategy is often employed to purify antibodies generated against peptide antigens.
 When the peptide antigens are produced synthetically, a terminal cysteine residue is added at either the N- or C-terminus of the peptide.
 This cysteine residue contains a sulfhydryl functional group which allows the peptide to be easily conjugated to a carrier protein (e.g. Keyhole limpet hemocyanin (KLH)).
 The same cysteine-containing peptide is also immobilized onto an agarose resin through the cysteine residue and is then used to purify the antibody.

 Most monoclonal antibodies have been purified using affinity chromatography based on immunoglobulin-specific Protein A or Protein G, derived from bacteria.

 Immunoaffinity chromatography with monoclonal antibodies immobilized on monolithic column has been successfully used to capture extracellular vesicles (e.g., exosomes and exomeres) from human blood plasma by targeting tetraspanins and integrins found on the surface of the EVs.

 Immunoaffinity chromatography is also the basis for immunochromatographic test (ICT) strips, which provide a rapid means of diagnosis in patient care.
 Using ICT, a technician can make a determination at a patient's bedside, without the need for a laboratory.
 ICT detection is highly specific to the microbe causing an infection.

+Immunoaffinity chromatography has been applied to the selective isolation of blood-derived components, including lymphocytes and specific proteins, using antibody-functionalized stationary phases.
+Although not a routine method for estimating the time since deposition (TSD) of bloodstains, targeted molecular analyses used in TSD research – such as proteomics, metabolomics, and nucleic-acid profiling – may incorporate immunoaffinity-based enrichment steps to improve sensitivity for low-abundance biomarkers.
+Antibody-based detection methods are also used in forensic serology to identify blood and evaluate its persistence on substrates over time, demonstrating the broader role of immunological specificity in forensic body-fluid analysis.